firsttris/ccu-addon-mui/README.md

-# Current State
+# Current Project State

 Please note that this project is currently in an alpha stage and should be considered as a proof of concept.
 It aims to solve challenges in bridging the gap between the old and the new.

-We appreciate your understanding and patience.

 # Motivation

-Many Homematic user interfaces are outdated and sluggish.
+Web based homematic user interfaces are outdated and sluggish.

-Technically, numerous web-based solutions are mired in antiquated commonJS code, entangled in the callback chaos of jQuery and Bootstrap.
+Numerous web-based solutions are mired in antiquated commonJS code, entangled in the callback chaos.

-Our aim is to leverage cutting-edge frontend technologies to craft a simple, yet lightning-fast, responsive web UI.
-This can be installed as an add-on to your CCU3, offering a seamless and dynamic user experience.
+Our aim is to craft a simple, yet fast, responsive web UI as an add-on to your CCU3.

 # Technology Stack